π¨π΄ Central African Republic

 Notre-Dame Cathedral

-A stunning example of colonial architecture and a center for the local Christian community.
+A fine example of colonial architecture, it serves as a place of worship for the local Christian community.

 Central Market